Montgomery County Spinal Cord Injury Lawyers

 For many individuals, even a minor injury can feel earth-shattering.
 After all, any form of physical impairment can have a major impact on your life, even if it’s only temporary.
 Spinal cord injuries pose an additional threat to victims than most other types of personal injuries.
 Not only are they usually more severe and long-lasting, but they have the propensity to cause significant and permanent disfigurement, long-term disabilities, and even death.

 A spinal cord injury can turn an accident victim’s life upside down.
 In just a few seconds, a healthy person can suddenly be thrown into the confusing and frightening world of hospital visits, rehabilitation, surgery, and living with a serious disability.
 Fortunately, the legal experts at Rubin, Glickman, Steinberg & Gifford P.C. are here to help.
-Our team of attorneys, which has been representing local victims for more than 65 years, is dedicated to seeking compensation for Southeastern Pennsylvania residents who have suffered a serious spinal cord injury.
+Our Montgomery County spinal cord injury attorneys have been representing local victims for more than 65 years, are dedicated to seeking compensation for Southeastern Pennsylvania residents who have suffered a serious spinal cord injury.
 We use our extensive experience to help our clients pursue the compensation they need to cope with their injuries.

 Suffered A Spinal Cord Injury Due To Negligence And Have Questions?
 We Can Help, Tell Us What Happened.